We install Bradford White water heaters.

-Bradford White is American Made and American Owned.
+Bradford White is an American made and American owned water heater.
 They continue to expand their manufacturing facility in Middleville, Michigan and hire American workers who take great pride in building the best products the industry has to offer.

 Still built in America’s heartland and still proudly headquartered in Ambler, Pennsylvania, Bradford White has also grown through the acquisition of other companies with manufacturing facilities in the United States: Laars Heating Systems in Rochester, New Hampshire; and Niles Steel Tank in Niles, Michigan.